ShashwatSecure/Password-Generator/Readme.md

-This is simple password generator made in java.
+This is a simple password generator made in java.